- 14 Day Japan Rail Pass

 Board a JR Nara Line train back to Kyoto Station in the evening.

-Check out of the New Miyako Hotel and leave your luggage in storage at the porter's desk for your later return.
+Check out of your accommodation and leave your luggage in storage at the porter's desk for your later return.

 Spend your last morning in Kyoto completing any final sightseeing or shopping.